kipe/resin-influx/blog_post.md

 use the provided packages.

-With version 0.11 InfluxDB started to provide official packages for `armhf`, which makes it possible to run the database on many embedded linux boards.
+With version 0.11 InfluxDB started to provide official packages for `armhf`, which makes it possible to run the database on many embedded Linux boards.
-This of course makes one wonder if it's possible to run it on Raspberry Pi, and especially through resin.io...
+This, of course, makes one wonder if it's possible to run it on Raspberry Pi, and especially through resin.io...